 To Gandhi, the truth is tantamount to God.
 “Truth is God” is his famous saying.
 Hence a search for the Truth is equivalent to a search for God.
 A Satyagrahi searches for the Truth through his/her actions.
 Also, a Satyagrahi discovers the truth by ‘living the truth’.
 Truth forms an essential part of the idea of satyagraha.

 Truth is perhaps the most complex component of Satyagraha.
-Gandhi, in fact, advocated for almost a dialectical approach towards the search for the Truth.
-This is because, as per Gandhi, neither the oppressor nor the oppressed can claim to have knowledge of absolute Truth.
+Gandhi advocated for almost a dialectical approach towards the search for the Truth.
+This is because, as per Gandhi, neither the oppressor nor the oppressed can claim to know absolute Truth.
 Thus, negotiation and cooperation are cornerstones of satyagraha.
 However, the equation of truth and God, in Gandhian Satyagraha, does not invoke any particular religion.
 Even atheists who are Satyagrahis and commit sacrifices in the search for the truth are as spiritual as religious persons.

 Control of Desires